jdugan6240/kak-bundle/README.md

 about the registered plugins.
 To avoid collisions with redefining existing commands/options, this is best done by restarting Kakoune.

-After this is done, the registered plugins can be installed with the `bundle-install` command, and all installed plugins can be uninstalled with the `bundle-clean` command.
+After this is done, the registered plugins can be installed with the `bundle-install` command, and installed plugins can be uninstalled with the `bundle-clean` command. `bundle-install` and `bundle-clean` can also accept individual plugins as arguments to install/uninstall selectively.

 Plugins may receive updates after being installed.
-Use the `bundle-update` command to update all installed plugins, or pass specific plugin folders (under `bundle_path`) as arguments to update selectively:
+Use the `bundle-update` command to update all installed plugins, or pass specific plugins as arguments to update selectively:
 ```
 bundle-update                        # update all plugins
 bundle-update kak-lsp kakoune-extra  # update individual plugins